Pat Robertson controversies: Financial ties to African leaders

-Robertson repeatedly supported former President of Liberia, Charles Taylor, in various episodes of his The 700 Club program during the United States' involvement in the Second Liberian Civil War in June and July 2003.
-Robertson accuses the U.S. State Department of giving President Bush bad advice in supporting Taylor's ouster as president, and of trying "as hard as they can to destabilize Liberia."
+Robertson repeatedly supported the former President of Liberia, Charles Taylor, on various episodes of his The 700 Club program during the United States' involvement in the Second Liberian Civil War in June and July 2003.
+Robertson accused the U.S. State Department of supporting Taylor's ouster as president of Liberia by giving President Bush bad advice, and he also accused it of trying "as hard as they can to destabilize Liberia."

-Robertson was criticized for failing to mention in his broadcasts his $8,000,000 (USD) investment in a Liberian gold mine.
+Robertson was criticized for failing to mention his $8,000,000 (USD) investment in a Liberian gold mine on his broadcasts.
 Taylor had been indicted by the United Nations for war crimes at the time of Robertson's support, and was found guilty of crimes against humanity, including murder, rape, slavery and the use of child soldiers.

-Prosecutors also said that Taylor had harbored members of Al Qaeda responsible for the 1998 U.S. embassy bombings in Kenya and Tanzania.
-According to Robertson, the Liberian gold mine Freedom Gold was intended to help pay for humanitarian and evangelical efforts in Liberia, when in fact the company was allowed to fail leaving many debts both in Liberia and in the international mining service sector.
+Prosecutors also stated that Taylor had harbored members of Al Qaeda who were responsible for the 1998 U.S. embassy bombings in Kenya and Tanzania.
+According to Robertson, the use of the Liberian gold mine or the Freedom Gold as he called it, was intended to help pay for humanitarian and evangelical efforts in Liberia, but in fact, the company was allowed to fail by being allowed to leave many debts in Liberia as well as in the international mining service sector.
 Regarding this controversy, Richard Land, head of the Southern Baptist Convention's public policy said, "I would say that Pat Robertson is way out on his own, in a leaking life raft, on this one."